kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/02-react-components/11-querying-and-sorting-player-docs.md

 ```

 ### Formatting
-You could format your code like this.
-It is up to you based on what you think is more readable
+* You could format your code like this
+* You decide what you think is more readable

 ```
 const players = Players.find({}, {sort: { score: -1 }}).fetch();